 Consumer Price Index (IPC)

-The following table shows the respective UTM (Monthly Tax Unit) and UTA (Annual Tax Unit) values for the months of 2017, expressed in Chilean pesos (In the first and second columns, respectively).
-The remaining columns show the IPC for each month of that year and the monthly percentage variation, accumulated to date and annual.
+In the following table, you can find the values of UTM (Monthly Tax Unit) and UTA (Yearly Tax Unit) for the months of 2023, expressed in Chilean pesos (in the first and second columns, respectively).
+The remaining columns show the IPC (Consumer Price Index) for each month of that year and the monthly percentage variation, accumulated up to the date, and annual variation.

 The Chilean income tax system affects business income, salaries, other personal income, as well as income which was obtained by non-residents.
 Income-tax is structured in different categories and they have to be applied accordingly.
 Categories are First Category, Second Category, Complimentary Global and Additional taxes.
 Generally, in Chile two main tax rates have to be taken into account, the first is the tax rate for companies or corporate tax (first category tax), where income is received by exercising commercial, industrial, agricultural and other activities and the second important tax is the tax on employment income (second category tax).